krish-do-goldenowl/mobile-intern-assignment/README.md

 - Responsive design (look good on all devices: desktops, tablets & mobile phones).
 - Smooth animations (don't really need to be same as the demo, just do what you think is good).
-- Deploy the application to heroku.
+- Deploy the application to Firebase hosting for Flutter web.

 # Technical Requirements